A Star Is Bored: Home media

-A Star Is Bored is available on the four-disc DVD box set Looney Tunes Golden Collection: Volume 5, as well as the similar, two-disc DVD Looney Tunes Spotlight Collection: Volume 5.
+A Star Is Bored is available on the 2007 four-disc DVD box set Looney Tunes Golden Collection: Volume 5, as well as the similar, two-disc DVD Looney Tunes Spotlight Collection: Volume 5.
 It is also available as a bonus on the PlayStation 2 version of Looney Tunes: Back in Action, and the "Daffy Duck's Madcap Mania" VHS.
-The short is also available on the 2011 DVD The Essential Daffy Duck.
+The short is also available on the 2011 two-disc DVD The Essential Daffy Duck, and on the 2026 two-disc Blu-ray Looney Tunes Collector's Vault: Volume 3.